scottspace/scottspace.github.io/_posts/2019-11-25-build-an-ai.md

 The list of battery levels is called a "tensor."

 We can be super fancy here.
-We can list them in a column in Excel, and call it a "1-dimensional" or "1-d" tensor.
+We can list battery levels in a column in Excel, and call it a "1-dimensional" or "1-d" tensor.
 1-d is just a vertical list.

-We can list a bunch in a spreadsheet, making sure to fill every row and column in a nice rectangle, without missing a spot.
+We can put battery levels in a spreadsheet, making sure to fill every row and column in a nice rectangle, without missing a spot.
 That's a "2-d" tensor.
 2-d is like a stock plot, with two dimensions "time" and "price."